HarryBof/Youtube-Content-Guard/README.md

 The extension communicates with Google's Gemini API when an AI classification or video-checking request is required.

+The extension does not upload the entire YouTube video for automatic title checking.

 Do not publish your personal Gemini API key in the repository or hard-code it into the source code.

+## Important

+Using a personal Gemini API key means that requests made by the extension are subject to Google's Gemini API availability, quotas, rate limits, and applicable policies.

 # Project Structure